Ram Kishore Shukla: Personal life and family

-Shukla married a farmer's daughter, Kalavati Shukla, in 1944, they have issues, seven children - five sons and two daughters named as Banmali Prasad Shukla, Vindhyeshwari Prasad Shukla, Santosh Kumar Shukla, Vinod Kumar Shukla, Surendra Shukla, Kavita Shukla and Anita Shukla, among them Santosh Kumar Shukla is known as his political successor from Congress party.
+Shukla married a farmer's daughter, Kalavati Shukla, in 1944, they have issues, seven children - five sons and two daughters named Banmali Prasad Shukla, Vindhyeshwari Prasad Shukla, Santosh Kumar Shukla, Vinod Kumar Shukla, Surendra Shukla, Kavita Shukla and Anita Shukla, among them Santosh Kumar Shukla is known as his political successor from Congress party.
 He is also deputy president of district congress committee of Shahdol district at Madhya Pradesh Congress Committee and others are officers in various state/central cadres, like Vindhyeshwari Prasad Shukla who is deputy secretary of legislative assembly of Madhya Pradesh, Vinod Shukla is assistant commissioner in Bhopal Municipal Corporation and Surendra Shukla who is zonal director at ministry of youth affairs and sports is also a spare time writer & poet.
 Some of his creations include Pratiksha, Mati ko naman, Mere desh ki mati.
-Also he had sung number of patriotic songs and played principal characters for DD Madhya Pradesh daily serials like Hasina Manzil.
-His fifth daughter in law Urmila Surendra Shukla is an Indian Administrative Service officer of 2008 batch of Madhya Pradesh cadre.
+Also, he has sung a number of patriotic songs and played principal characters for DD Madhya Pradesh daily serials like Hasina Manzil.
+His fifth daughter-in-law Urmila Surendra Shukla is an Indian Administrative Service officer of 2008 batch of Madhya Pradesh cadre.
 She was a notable additional district magistrate, deputy commissioner of Bhopal who also had been deputy secretary of Government of Madhya Pradesh and additional director of higher education department of Madhya Pradesh, is currently posted as director of Water and Land Management institute, Bhopal, Madhya Pradesh.
-His first daughter Kavita Shukla who is married to the first son of Bhagwan Datt Sharma is a high-school principal nowadays in Rewa, Madhya Pradesh and the other one is a housewife.
-His personal belongings, possessions and awards can still be observed at Kishore Kala Mandir which is the private residence of the family.
+His first daughter, Kavita Shukla, who is married to the first son of Bhagwan Datt Sharma is a high-school principal nowadays in Rewa, Madhya Pradesh and the other one is a housewife.
+His personal belongings, possessions and awards can still be observed at Kishore Kala Mandir, which is the private residence of the family.